-In 2010, the World Health Organization (WHO) published a new research agenda for radiofrequency (RF) fields and highlighted that: “…it is still an open question whether children are more susceptible to radiofrequency and electromagnetic fields since the brain continues to develop during childhood and adolescence.”
-(WHO Research Agenda for Radiofrequency Fields, 2010: 14), ranking ‘prospective cohort studies of children and adolescents’, including neurocognitive and behavioural outcomes, as ‘highest priority research need’.
+In 2010, the WHO published a new research agenda for RF fields and highlighted that: “it is still an open question whether children are more susceptible to radiofrequency and electromagnetic fields since the brain continues to develop during childhood and adolescence.”
+(WHO Research Agenda for Radiofrequency Fields, 2010: 14), ranking “prospective cohort studies of children and adolescents”, including neurocognitive and behavioural outcomes, as the “highest priority research need”.

-SCAMP aims to establish a cohort of year 7 pupils to collect information about how young people’s cognitive functions (thinking abilities) develop between the ages of 11 to 14, and see if this is related to using a mobile phone or other wireless devices (such as tablets, laptops, cordless phones).
-In doing so, SCAMP will address current scientific uncertainties and directly responds to the WHO’s high priority radiofrequency research agenda.
+SCAMP is the largest study in the world of how mobile phones or other wireless devices (such as tablets, laptops, cordless phones) affect the development of young people’s cognitive functions (thinking abilities) develop between the ages of 11 to 14.
+In doing so, SCAMP will address current scientific uncertainties and directly respond to the WHO’s high priority RF research agenda.

 A cohort study is a type of research study that follows the health of a group of people (a cohort) over a period of time to see how their exposures (e.g. mobile phone use) affect their outcomes (e.g. memory and problem solving).
 In this study, the cohort will be formed by year 7 children from participating schools.

 Q. What is research?

 A. Research means finding out more about something.

 In the SCAMP study, we will find out more about our research question by collecting data.
 We will be collecting data from the school assessment and through online surveys taken at home (see the flow chart below).